DATAGerry/DATAGerry/docs/source/dev_guide/repository.rst

     branch.

 master
     Branch with a stable version of DATAGERRY.
-All integration tests and CircleCI should have been passed before merging the development branch into master.
+All integration tests and CI should have been passed before merging the development branch into master.
 A merge of development to master will usually be done at the end of a sprint.

 version-<version>